 Styrofoam is one of those non-food items that some cats just love to eat!
 It ranks up there together with plastics, rubber bands and strings.
 The smell and texture of the material may appeal to the cat’s senses.
 Little pieces of styrofoam floating in the air, usually those little spheres or peanut shaped styrofoam used as packaging material, may be taken as prey by an imaginative cat.
 More commonly, styrofoam containers used to pack food and drinks have the residual smell and taste of the food items they contained such that a cat, no matter how self-disciplined, may not be able to resist the temptation to eat them!

 Styrofoam Is A Choking Hazard

 Choking is the first potential nightmare when a cat ate styrofoam.
 Small pieces of this material have the tendency to stick to the insides of the mouth and throat that when eaten in sufficient amounts may block the passageway of air.
 So if you catch your cat in the act of eating styrofoam, manually remove these from her mouth immediately.
-If you were too late and she had swallowed some of it already, then the next course of action depends on how much do you think she ate.
-If these are a few small pieces, a wait-and-see approach may be taken provided you are always available to keep an eye on your cat and to check her litterbox every time she uses it.
+If you were too late and she swallowed some already, then the next course of action depends on how much you think she ate.
+If these are a few small pieces, you can use a wait-and-see approach as long as you are always available to keep an eye on your cat and to check her litterbox every time she uses it.
 Do not try to induce vomiting at home without the consent and instruction of your veterinarian.